mc095/mc095.github.io/_posts/2025-05-15-what-actually-happens.md

 <h3 style="text-decoration: underline;">Powering On</h3>

 The very first thing that happens is, well, you hit the power button!
 This simple action completes an electrical circuit, allowing power to flow from your power supply unit (PSU) to the various components of your computer.
-Think of it like flipping a switch to turn on a complex machine.

 * **Power Supply Unit (PSU) Activation:** The PSU converts the AC power from your wall outlet into the DC power that your computer's components need to function.
 When you press the power button, you're essentially telling the PSU to start this conversion and distribute power.